 Nearly ten minutes without service, not even a hello!
 Was I invisible?!
-Despite attempts to make eye contact and flash my teeth, the staff zoomed past, some greeting new patrons as they entered the cafe.
-I sat in my confined wooden booth festering in frustration as my body demanded my morning fix — CAFFEINE!!!
-In … Continue reading Two little words that inspire loyalty
+Despite attempts to make eye contact and flash my pearly whites, the staff zoomed past, some were even greeting new patrons as they entered the cafe.
+I sat in my confined wooden booth festering in frustration as my body demanded my morning fix — caffeine! … Continue reading Two little words that inspire loyalty

 The average salesperson asks up to 48, 000 questions a year to potential customers.
 How did we come to that figure?
 Simply do the math.
 If you consider 20 conversations a day x 10 questions per conversation x 5 days a week x 48 weeks —we get 48, 000 questions!
 Give or take a few … Continue reading The Art of Masterful Questions™